 The exponential growth of computer technology has revolutionised the way we do business, organise our lives and interact socially – but has also brought new and ever-growing challenges in terms of security.

-There are six main research themes the Centre works on which are listed below, within each theme there is a foundational element developing understanding, theory and new technologies, together with applications to specific problem domains and to building practical solutions.
+There are six main research themes we works on which are listed below, within each theme there is a foundational element developing understanding, theory and new technologies, together with applications to specific problem domains and to building practical solutions.

 Application areas cover a wide range across the cyber-security spectrum, including:

 - Security protocols

 - Image and video forensics

 Our research is bringing impact to individuals, industry and society in areas including democracy, finance, future internet, health, law enforcement, automotive and rail.

 Our work focuses on six main research themes, building on the University’s strengths and the expertise of our members.

 In addition to our local PhD student cohort, we also actively encourage undergraduate and masters students, from Surrey and visiting students from other universities, including overseas institutes, to conduct research work under supervision of our selected core members.
 This is not necessarily limited to physical visits at Surrey, but also remote collaborative research.